Income requirements of Spain Non-Lucrative Visa

 But remember that if you have any questions, you can also ask our lawyers anything:

-Exact financial requirements for the non-lucrative residency
+Exact income requirement for the non-lucrative residency

 How to demonstrate the possession of your funds?